nadav-dav/cygwin-guide/README.md

 apt-cyg is a command line tool to install new software. much like `apt-get`, `brew`, `mac-ports` or `yum`. got to <https://code.google.com/p/apt-cyg/> and follow the instructions.

+to use it, open cygwin and type `apt-cyg install [your package name]`

 - - -